Fabulous Outdoor Party Lighting Ideas

 Using lanterns as a source of outdoor lighting is great because they’re easy to move, they set the mood, and they’re very stylish and chic.
 Depending on the look you’re going for and how much light you want from them, you can find lanterns that use either LED lights or candles.
 Lanterns come in various sizes and materials; paper lanterns are perhaps the most common, but you can also find inexpensive metal and antique-style lanterns that will add class and panache to any outdoor event.
 Just a few well-placed lanterns – hanging or resting on a surface – immediately says, “It’s party time!” to your guests.

-Paper lanterns are a cheap and easy-to-use lighting option that adds a degree of ambiance way beyond what they cost.
+Paper lanterns are an inexpensive and easy-to-use lighting option that adds a degree of ambiance way beyond what they cost.
 They can be used alone or in strands (taking the aforementioned strings of lights to the next level).

 Another option is to use kerosene lanterns.
 They can be used as glowing centerpieces, are easy to fill and light, and they provide the same shimmering glow as candles, but unlike candles, they won’t blow out.
 Kerosene lanterns can also be hung by their handles at strategic points around the garden, patio or backyard.